top

 Brighten Up

 Turn up the lighting in your loved one’s home.
 Low lighting late in the day, as the sun starts going down, makes it harder to see and creates shadows that can be frightening for someone with dementia.
-Keep rooms bright until it’s time to wind down for bed, and even then be sure it doesn’t get too dark.
+Keep rooms bright until it is time to go to bed, and even then be sure it doesn’t get too dark.
 Soft, consistent lighting is soothing for someone with dementia.
-(See below for information on light therapy.)
+See below for information on light therapy.

 Get Moving

-This obviously depends on how capable a person is, but finding activities to do during the day, especially activities that get your loved one moving around, like going for a walk, is a useful strategy for combating sundowning.
-Inactivity leads to boredom and napping, and someone who is inactive and/or naps during the day has a harder time falling asleep at night.
+This depends on how capable a person is, but finding activities to do during the day, especially ones that get your loved one moving around like going for a walk, is a useful strategy for combating sundowning.
+Inactivity leads to boredom and napping.
+Someone who is inactive and naps during the day has a harder time falling asleep at night.

-Naps during the day can be good for someone with dementia, but be sure they’re earlier, like before noon, or falling asleep at night could prove difficult.
+Naps during the day can be good for someone with dementia, but be sure they’re done earlier, or falling asleep at night could prove difficult.

 Eat and Drink Smartly

 Avoid caffeine and alcohol, and adjust how your loved one eats so that dinner is a healthy snack rather than a big meal.
-It’s easier to fall asleep (and generally feel more comfortable) without a large dinner digesting.
+It’s easier to fall asleep and more comfortable without a large dinner digesting.

 Write It Down